Requesting a code review

 You can attach a new revision to an existing review on the project page.
 Move your cursor to the revision you'd like to attach, click Review changes, then select Attach to review..:

-You can also attach a revision from the review page, by pressing the Add revision.. button under the Overview tab.
+You can also attach a revision from the review page by pressing the Add revision button under the Revisions tab.

 When new revisions are added to the review, you only see the diff of those revisions.
 If you want to show or hide any additional revisions within a review, use a revision selector that quickly toggles revisions on and off:

-To detach a revision from a review, in the review home view, click the icon next to the revision name:
+To detach a revision from a review, in the review home view, select the revision and click Detach selected: